akhilchadha/IER/Data_analysis/README_data.md

 For this study, MATLAB2018b was used to create the code and analyse the data.
 The code has comments in place along with sections to distribute the code as per the action/test being performed.
 Upon running the code, all figures and results are obtained as seen in the paper.
 The different t-test results can be observed from the workspace under stats1 and stats2 structs.

 To run the code, open main.m and run the file.
 It is recommended to have atleast MATLAB version 2018b installed as some functions and commands might not work on previous versions.
-Further, you should have the Data_analysis_Data_IER.csv file in the same folder as the main.m file and both should be in the current path on MATLAB.
+Further, you should have the Data_IER.csv file in the same folder as the main.m file and both should be in the current path on MATLAB.

 The code is structures in the following way:
 - Dataset initialisation and breakup of the data based on year and living conditions